MattCCC/fetchff/README.md

 - **`BodyPayload<PayloadType>`**: Represents the request body.
 Can be `BodyInit`, an object, an array, a string, or `null`.
 - **`UrlPathParams<UrlParamsType>`**: Represents URL path parameters.
 Can be an object or `null`.
 - **`DefaultResponse`**: Default response for all requests.
 Default is: `any`.

-### Typings for `createApiFetcher()`

-The `createApiFetcher<EndpointTypes, EndpointsSettings>()` function provides a robust set of types to define and manage API interactions.

-The key types are:

-- **`EndpointTypes`**: Represents the list of API endpoints with their respective settings.
-It is your own interface that you can pass to this generic.
-It will be cross-checked against the `endpoints` object in your `createApiFetcher()` configuration.<br><br>Each endpoint can be configured with its own specific settings such as Response Payload, Query Parameters and URL Path Parameters.
-- **`Endpoint<ResponseData = DefaultResponse, QueryParams = DefaultParams, PathParams = DefaultUrlParams, RequestBody = DefaultPayload>`**: Represents an API endpoint function, allowing to be defined with optional query parameters, URL path parameters, request configuration (settings), and request body (data).
-- **`EndpointsSettings`**: Configuration for API endpoints, including query parameters, URL path parameters, and additional request configurations.
-Default is `typeof endpoints`.
-- **`RequestInterceptor`**: Function to modify request configurations before they are sent.
-- **`ResponseInterceptor`**: Function to process responses before they are handled by the application.
-- **`ErrorInterceptor`**: Function to handle errors when a request fails.
-- **`CustomFetcher`**: Represents the custom `fetcher` function.

-For a full list of types and detailed definitions, refer to the [api-handler.ts](https://github.com/MattCCC/fetchff/blob/docs-update/src/types/api-handler.ts) file.

-### Typings for `fetchf()`

-The `fetchf()` function includes types that help configure and manage network requests effectively:

-- **`RequestConfig`**: Main configuration options for the `fetchf()` function, including request settings, interceptors, and retry configurations.
-- **`RetryConfig`**: Configuration options for retry mechanisms, including the number of retries, delay between retries, and backoff strategies.
-- **`CacheConfig`**: Configuration options for caching, including cache time, custom cache keys, and cache invalidation rules.
-- **`PollingConfig`**: Configuration options for polling, including polling intervals and conditions to stop polling.
-- **`ErrorStrategy`**: Defines strategies for handling errors, such as rejection, soft fail, default response, and silent modes.

-For a complete list of types and their definitions, refer to the [request-handler.ts](https://github.com/MattCCC/fetchff/blob/docs-update/src/types/request-handler.ts) file.

 ### Benefits of Using Typings